rayblick/GardenMonitor/docs/source/pages/reactappConnection.rst

 Note on datetime stamps
 -------------------------
 All records have a datestamp which are used for processing and data visualisation.
 Postgres saves the datestamp as a string (dsCollected column) in ISO 8601 format along with timezone information.
 For example, "2017-10-18T10:30:00+10:00" is 10:30 am in Sydney on the 18th of October 2017.
-These strings get converted to a date data type after they are collected by the react app.
+These strings get converted to a Date data type after they are collected by the react app.

 Drop existing data